openai/gpt-discord-bot/README.md

 # Optional configuration

-1. If you want moderation messages, create and copy the channel id for each server that you want the moderation messages to send to in `SERVER_TO_MODERATION_CHANNEL`.
-This should be of the format: `server_id:channel_id,server_id_2:channel_id_2`
 1. If you want to change the personality of the bot, go to `src/config.yaml` and edit the instructions
 1. If you want to change the other settings, edit the values in `src/constants.py`.